boma25/library-system/README.md

 ### Running tests

-due to the time constraint all unit tests were completed but not all integration test was completed. simply run the command
+to run all test cases simply run the command

 > yarn test